North Pacific right whale: Historic distribution

-Catch records suggest that historical ranges were much broader than that of current status, and was strongly overlapping with ranges of bowhead whales.
-In Bering Sea, feeding/summering grounds could have reached further north up to the Kusilvak Census Area such as at Kokechik and Scammon Bays in east, north of St. Matthew Island and Nunivak Island to south of the St. Lawrence Island in the central, in Litke Strait and the Karaginsky Island and Karaginsky Gulf in the west.
+Catch records suggest that historical ranges were much broader than those of the current status and strongly overlapped with the ranges of bowhead whales.
+In the Bering Sea, feeding/summering grounds could have reached further north up to the Kusilvak Census Area, such as at Kokechik and Scammon Bays in the east, north of St. Matthew Island and Nunivak Island to south of the St. Lawrence Island in the central, in Litke Strait and the Karaginsky Island and Karaginsky Gulf in the west.